MagRoboticsLab/MagRoboticsLab.github.io/research.md

 # Research

-The research of Dong Lab will focus on three aspects:
+The research of our Lab is focused on the following areas:

+* Novel magnetic sensing and actuation principles, including new magnetic materials, structures and functions.
+* Intelligent estimation, control, planning, and learning algorithms for magnetically navigated medical robots.
+* Multi-functional magnetic navigation systems for pose tracking, shape sensing, locomotion, and manipulation of multi-scale miniature medical robots (e.g., capsule robots, continuum robots, micro-nano robots, etc.)
-* The design, manufacture and control of **miniature soft robots**, and their applications in minimally invasive medicine, biomechanics and microfluidics.
+* Simulation and virtual training platforms to facilitate research, development and application of magnetic robots in minimally invasive medicine.
-* The design, manufacture and control of **miniature swarm robots**, and their applications in biomedicine and biomechanics.
-* The modeling, design, manufacture and control of **intelligent soft materials and devices** based on mechanics model and machine learning.